Vegan Matzah Pizza + 10 Topping Ideas!

 Taco Matza Pizza

 Who needs to wait for Taco Tuesday when you can enjoy those same great flavors any day?
-No tortillas need apply when you have matzah as a base.
 Here’s how this one stacks up:

 Matzah pizza topped with vegan refried beans, vegan cheese, and slices of jalapeno and avocado.